-Figure 15: GRAPHZEPPELIN gutter size vs ingestion speed.
+Fig. 17.
+GRAPHZEPPELIN gutter size vs ingestion speed.

+Figure 16 shows the ingestion rate of GRAPHZEPPELIN as the number of threads processing the kron17 graph stream increases.
+The threads are given a pool of 64GB RAM so that the parallel performance can be measured without memory contention.
+To avoid external memory accesses, we use leaf-only gutters for buffering.
 The per-thread increase in ingestion rate is significant; the ingestion rate for 46 threads is approximately 26 times higher than that of a single thread.
 Additionally, at 46 threads the marginal ingestion rate is still positive, suggesting that adding more threads would further increase performance.
 We also experimentally determined that a group size of one gives the best performance with our combination of machine and inputs.